jggautier/dataverse-scripts/README.md

 ### By downloading and clicking on an application file
 The file works only on MacOS and may work only on macOS Monterey (12) and later MacOS versions.
 To use it:
 * [Visit the releases page](https://github.com/jggautier/dataverse-scripts/releases) to download the latest version of the ZIP file (Dataverse.repository.curation.app.zip ).
 If you're using Google Chrome when you download the ZIP file, keep an eye out for the browser warning you about downloading the ZIP file.
 You might have to tell Google Chrome that the download is safe
-* Extract the ZIP file's "Dataverse.repository.curation.app" file
+* Extract the ZIP file's "Dataverse.repository.curation.App.app" file
 * Right click on the application file and choose Open.
-MacOS may display a warning that “Dataverse Repository Curation App” can’t be opened because Apple cannot check it for malicious software.
+MacOS may display a warning that “Dataverse.repository.curation.App.app” can’t be opened because Apple cannot check it for malicious software.
 This is because the application is not in Apple's App Store.
 (See [Apple's support article](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac) for more info about this warning.)
 * Click "Open" and wait for the application to appear
 * The application will be saved as an exception to your computer's security settings, and you'll be able to open it again by double-clicking it as you would other Desktop applications